 Cells of the human body exhibit three main types of movements, namely, amoeboid, ciliary and muscular.

-Amoeboid Movement:- Some specialised cells in our body like macrophages and leucocytes in blood exhibit amoeboid movement.
-It is effected by pseudopodia formed by the streaming of protoplasm (as in Amoeba).
-Cytoskeletal elements like microfilaments are also involved in amoeboid movement.
+Amoeboid Movement: Some specialised cells in our body exhibit amoeboid movement, e.g. macrophages and leucocytes.
+Amoeboid movement is facilitated by pseudopodia formed by the streaming of protoplasm (as in Amoeba).
+Cytoskeletal elements are also involved in amoeboid movement.

-Muscular Movement:- Movement of our limbs, jaws, tongue, etc, require muscular movement.
-The contractile property of muscles are effectively used for locomotion and other movements by human beings and majority of multicellular organisms.
+Muscular Movement: Movement of our limbs, jaws, tongue, etc, requires muscular movement.
+The contractile property of muscles is effectively used for locomotion and other movements by human beings and majority of multicellular organisms.
 Locomotion requires a perfect coordinated activity of muscular, skeletal and neural systems.

 Muscle is a specialised tissue of mesodermal origin.
 About 40-50 per cent of the body weight of a human adult is contributed by muscles.
 They have special properties like excitability, contractility, extensibility and elasticity.
 Muscles have been classified using different criteria, namely location, appearance and nature of regulation of their activities.
 Based on their location, three types of muscles are identified:

-Skeletal Muscles:- Skeletal muscles are closely associated with the skeletal components of the body.
+Skeletal Muscles: Skeletal muscles are closely associated with the skeletal components of the body.
 They have a striped appearance under the microscope and hence are called striated muscles.
-As their activities are under the voluntary control of the nervous system, they are known as voluntary muscles too.
+As their activities are under the voluntary control of the nervous system, they are also known as voluntary muscles.
 They are primarily involved in locomotory actions and changes of body postures.

 Cardiac Muscles: As the name suggests, Cardiac muscles are the muscles of heart.
 Many cardiac muscle cells assemble in a branching pattern to form a cardiac muscle.
 Based on appearance, cardiac muscles are striated.
 They are involuntary in nature as the nervous system does not control their activities directly.